 - In a separate bowl add the flour, corn starch and salt and blend to combine.
 Add the flour mixture in the yeast mixture and pour in the honey.
 Whisk all the ingredients together, until the batter is smooth.
 Cover the bowl with plastic wrap and let the dough rise for about 30 minutes.

 - Into a medium sized frying pan pour enough vegetable oil to deep fry the loukoumades.
-Heat the oil to high heat (175-180C) until it begins to bubble.
+Heat the oil to high heat until hot.
 Test if the oil is hot enough by dipping in some of the dough.
-If it sizzles the oil is ready.
+If it sizzles the oil is ready or check its temperature.
+It should read 160C or 320F.

-- Take a handful of the dough in your palm and squeeze it out, between your thumb and index finger, onto a wet teaspoon.
+- Take a handful of the dough in your palm and squeeze it out, between your thumb and index finger, onto a tablespoon dipped in water.
 Then drop it in the oil and fry until golden.
 Repeat this procedure until the surface off the pan is comfortably filled.
 It is important to dip the spoon in a glass of water every time, so that the batter doesn’t stick on it.
+You want the spoon to be covered in water but not filled with it.

 - While being fried, use a slotted spoon to push the honey puffs into the oil and turn them around, until golden brown on all sides.
 Place the loukoumades on some kitchen paper to drain and repeat with the rest of the dough.